-In the construction and major upgrade stages of RIs (design, engineering, commissioning) industry acts mainly as a provider of state of the art technologies, new designs, components, software, under standard procurement conditions or in closer collaborative conditions.
-RIs and industry are working in the same place on shared problems leading to equally-driven objectives and maximizing the exchange of technology and competence.
-Technology Transfer (TT) happens more likely in the construction/upgrade stage: here TT runs in a "co-solution" mode, where scientific and industrial partners develop solutions on shared problems, often under the very pressing deadlines of the construction schedule.
+In the construction and major upgrade stages of RIs - design, engineering, commissioning - industry acts mainly as a provider of state of the art technologies, new designs, components, software, under standard procurement conditions or in closer collaborative conditions.
+RIs and industry are working - often in the same place - on shared problems leading to equally-driven objectives and maximizing the exchange of technology and competence.
+Technology Transfer (TT) happens more likely in the construction / upgrade stages: here TT runs in a "co-solution" mode, where scientific and industrial partners develop solutions on shared problems, often under the very pressing deadlines of the construction schedule.
 This differs from more conventional approaches to TT between scientific institutions and companies, where companies have problems to solve and ask for solutions; or where patents made by scientists are brokered to industries.
-In this instance, a real co-operation is missing, i.e. sharing of objectives and solutions which are useful to both partners (e.g. the win-win condition for the RI to build an instrument and for the company to sell its new product).
+In this instance, a real co-operation is missing, i.e. sharing of objectives and solutions which are useful to both partners - e.g. the win-win condition for the RI to build an instrument and for the company to sell its new product.

-2.2.2.
-Industry as a user: downstream business model
+Industry as a user: the downstream business model

-Knowledge Transfer (KT) compared to TT is something acting in the medium-long term and aiming to create (more than transferring) new technology.
+Knowledge Transfer (KT) compared to TT is something acting in the medium-long term and aiming to create - more than transferring - new technology.
 This requires new research and happens more likely during the RI's operational phase.
-During this phase industry is a user of the experimental facilities (and of the data) for early stage basic research and more applied industrial research (often in cooperation with academic teams), and for testing innovative developments and products.
+During this phase industry is a user of the experimental facilities - and of the data - for early stage basic research and more applied industrial research - often in cooperation with academic teams - and for testing innovative developments and products.
 Additionally, industry uses RIs for training and within the framework of exchange programmes.
-The use of the facilities is directly linked to various access regimes which were defined in the European Charter for Access to RIs1.
+The use of the facilities is directly linked to various access regimes which were defined in the European Charter for Access to RIs.

-- Excellence-driven access is exclusively dependent on the scientific excellence, originality, quality and technical and ethical feasibility of an application evaluated through peer review.
-It enables collaborative research and technological development efforts (with the
+• Excellence-driven access is exclusively dependent on the scientific excellence, originality, quality and technical and ethical feasibility of an application evaluated through peer review.
+It enables collaborative research and technological development efforts - with the RI and academic teams - across geographical and disciplinary boundaries, with "innovation" as an outcome; the results are published.